VaspulaVijayaLakshmi/System-Design/Design Priciple/Software DesIgn Principles.md

 https://algomaster.io/learn/lld

+KISS (Keep It Simple, Stupid)
+Design solutions as simply as possible.

+Avoid overengineering or unnecessary complexity.

+DRY (Don’t Repeat Yourself)
+Eliminate duplicate code.

+Centralize logic to make maintenance easier.

+YAGNI (You Aren’t Gonna Need It)
+Only build features that are needed now.

+Avoid speculative development of future features.

+Strive for Loosely Coupled Designs
+Reduce interdependencies between components.

+Ensures changes in one module don’t break others.

+Favor Composition Over Inheritance
+Prefer combining small, reusable components over deep class hierarchies.

+Composition is more flexible and easier to manage over time.

+Law of Demeter (LOD)
+Only interact with immediate neighbors.

+Avoid chained calls like: order.getCustomer().getAddress().getCity()

+Promotes encapsulation: internal structure should be hidden from the client.

+SOLID Principles
+S – Single Responsibility Principle (SRP)
+A class should have one and only one reason to change.

+Focus on one responsibility per class/module.

+O – Open/Closed Principle (OCP)
+Software entities should be open for extension but closed for modification.

+Achieved using inheritance, interfaces, or composition.

+L – Liskov Substitution Principle (LSP)
+Subtypes must be substitutable for their base types.

+Client code should not break when using a derived class instead of a base class.

+I – Interface Segregation Principle (ISP)
+Clients should not be forced to depend on interfaces they do not use.

+Prefer small, specific interfaces over large, general-purpose ones.

+D – Dependency Inversion Principle (DIP)
+High-level modules should not depend on low-level modules.

+Both should depend on abstractions.

+Abstractions should not depend on details; details should depend on abstractions.

+Supporting Concepts
+Interfaces
+Define a contract: what should be done, not how.

+Used to promote loose coupling and extensibility.

+Abstraction
+Expose only essential behavior and hide implementation details.

+Can include:

+Abstract methods (no implementation)

+Concrete methods (optional default behavior)

 1. 𝐊𝐈𝐒𝐒 (𝐊𝐞𝐞𝐩 𝐈𝐭 𝐒𝐢𝐦𝐩𝐥𝐞, 𝐒𝐭𝐮𝐩𝐢𝐝): Design solutions as simply as possible.
 Avoid unnecessary complexity.

 2. 𝐃𝐑𝐘 (𝐃𝐨𝐧'𝐭 𝐑𝐞𝐩𝐞𝐚𝐭 𝐘𝐨𝐮𝐫𝐬𝐞𝐥𝐟): Eliminate duplicate code.
 Centralize logic to make maintenance easier.